radosavlevici97/travel-list/README.md

 # Usage

-Feel free to use this project as a reference for your own game development.
-Use the code comments to understand how the game works and experiment by making changes to the code to see how it affects the game.
+Feel free to use this project as a reference for your own web development.
+Use the code comments to understand how the app works and experiment by making changes to the code to see how it affects the app.

 > Author [@radosavlevici97](https://github.com/https://github.com/radosavlevici97)